-About 5 to 10 years ago, you would not have imagined owning personal online storage capacity of a terabyte; however, Google, living up to its brand name, has announced last week that it will offer a terabyte of cloud storage for merely $9.9.
+About 5 to 10 years ago, you would not have imagined owning personal online storage capacity of a terabyte; however, https://theencarta.com/upgrade-google-drive-to-google-one, Google has announced last week that it will offer a terabyte of cloud storage for merely $9.9.

 The technology giant will provide the initial 15 GB per month without any cost, and if you need massive memory space, you can buy 10 terabytes or more for just $100.

 Over the years, heavy pricing has been the biggest concern for organizations and individuals wisihing to convert to cloud computing but Google’s initiative will surely turn out to be a breakthrough for this technology, as it is likely to push the cloud rivals to lower down their prices.
 Let’s compare the pricing structure of some of the popular cloud service providers with Google Drive:

 Dropbox charges $9.99 per month for 100 GB; whereas, the same memory space costs just $1.99 a month with Google Drive.